gem/oq-engine/doc/technology-stack-and-requirements.md

-### Technology Stack
+## Technology Stack

+### Main dependencies

 * Python - Implementation language
+* Django - Used by the API server and the WebUI
+* HDF5 - Used for storing and managing data
+* numpy and scipy - Fundamental packages for scientific computing with Python

+### Optional dependencies

 * Celery - Distributed task queue library, usisng the `iterator_native()`
-* Django - Used mostly just for its ORM
 * RabbitMQ - Message broker for Celery tasks, logging channels, and other signalling
-* PostgreSQL - Persistent storage of calculation inputs/outputs

 ### Binary dependencies